thetopham/gptco/README.md

 # gptco

-# GPT-Co: Automated Company Simulation
+# GPT-Co: Automated Company (Work in Progress)

-**GPT-Co** is an automated company simulation that leverages OpenAI's GPT models to create interactive agents representing different roles within a company.
+**GPT-Co** is an automated company that leverages OpenAI's GPT models to create interactive agents representing different roles within a company.
 Users can interact with these agents to simulate business processes, customer interactions, and internal communications.

 ## Table of Contents